BaichengRen/uw_cs540_2024_notes/README.md

 # uw_cs540_2024_notes
-This is my understand of the  introductory course cs540
+This is my understand of the introductory course cs540 @ uw madison Welcome to correct any mistakes